kruschid/refine-pocketbase-starter/README.md

 >
 > You can find [deployment instructions for Google Cloud Run here](https://github.com/rodydavis/pocketbase-cloudrun), and here is the corresponding [discussion thread](https://github.com/pocketbase/pocketbase/discussions/5054).

-This approach allows for flexible deployment options depending on your infrastructure preferences and requirements.
+This approach allows for flexible distribution options depending on your infrastructure preferences and requirements.

 ### Publishing